brotkrueml/typo3-feed-generator/Documentation/Developer/Index.rst

    }

-First, a class which provides the data for one or more feeds must implement the :any:`Brotkrueml\\FeedGenerator\\Feed\\FeedInterface` interface.
+First, a class which provides the data for one or more feeds must implement the :any:`Brotkrueml\\FeedGenerator\\Contract\\FeedInterface` interface.
 This marks the class as a feed data provider and requires some methods to be implemented.
 Of course, you can use dependency injection to inject service classes, for example, a repository that provides the needed items.

 To define under which URL a feed is available and which format should be used you have to provide at least one :php:`Brotkrueml\FeedGenerator\Attributes\Feed`